Etravirine (By mouth)

 - Make sure your doctor knows if you are pregnant or if you have liver disease (including hepatitis B or C).

 - Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have more than one of the following symptoms: blistering, peeling, or loosening of the skin; fever; chills; itching; joint or muscle pain; rash; sores, ulcers, or red skin lesions; sore throat; or swelling of your hands, face, tongue, or throat.
+Check with your doctor right away if you have blistering, peeling, or loose skin, fever, chills, joint or muscle pain, rash, sores, ulcers, or red skin lesions, or swelling of your hands, face, tongue, or throat.

 Possible Side Effects While Using This Medicine: